What’s happening with low back injuries in yoga?

-So, from an anatomical perspective, why might our survey respondents be reporting low back injury in yoga, specifically in these three categories of postures: backbends, forward bends, and twists?
-There are a number of muscles and other structures that contribute to maintaining the balance between forward, backward, side to side, and rotational movements at the lumbar spine.
-What’s important to keep in mind is that this balance is directly impacted by the balance of structures above and below the lumbar spine itself.
-In particular, the movements of the pelvis can impact what’s felt in the lumbar area of the back.
+So, from an anatomical perspective, why might our survey respondents be reporting low back injury in yoga?
+And why specifically in these three categories of postures: backbends, forward bends, and twists?
+There are a number of muscles and other structures that contribute to maintaining the balance between forward, backward, side-to-side, and rotational movements at the lumbar spine.
+It’s important to keep in mind that the balance of structures above and below the lumbar spine also affects those movements.
+In particular, the movements of the pelvis often impact what we feel in the lumbar area.

 The general description “lower back pain” is exactly that, general and non-specific.
-Even the location “lower back” is hard to pin down, as people may include everything from the gluteals to the thoracic spine in their description of “lower back”.
+Even the location “lower back” is hard to pin down.
+People may include everything from the gluteals to the thoracic spine in their description of “lower back”.
 Pain in and around the sacrum, including pain at the SI joint, is often included under the “lower back pain” umbrella as well.
 For the purposes of this post, let’s take a look at two areas: the lumbar spine and the sacroiliac joint.

-The vertebrae of each of the three sections of the back (cervical, thoracic and lumbar) are constructed a bit differently to allow for the different main movement types that happen in each area of the spine.
+The vertebrae are shaped slightly differently in each of the three sections of the back (cervical, thoracic, and lumbar).
+Those shapes allow for the different main movement types that happen in each area of the spine.
 The lumbar spine typically includes five vertebrae above the sacrum.
-The lumbar vertebrae link to one another between the discs as well as at what are commonly called the facet joints.
-Those facets joints are aligned parallel to the midline of the body.
+The lumbar vertebrae link to one another between the discs.
+And, they connect at what are commonly called the facet joints.
+Those facet joints align parallel to the midline of the body.
 This alignment allows for the movements of flexion and extension at the lumbar spine with great ease.
-If forward or backward movement is restricted either above or below the lumbar spine, more force is often directed into the more mobile lumbar spine.
+If we restrict forward or backward movement, either above or below the lumbar spine, we may then direct more force into the more mobile lumbar spine.

-The large umbrella of lower back pain can be coming not only from a large area but also from varying depths and types of tissues.
-Sometimes back pain is from disc problems, other times the vertebrae have shifted out of place.
+The large umbrella of lower back pain can come not only from a large area but also from varying depths and types of tissues.
+Sometimes back pain is from disc problems.
+Other times the vertebrae have shifted out of place.
 Ligamentous structures could be damaged.
-Most superficially we can find that certain muscular patterns of tension can create or add to problems through this area.
+Most superficially, certain muscular patterns of tension can create or add to problems through this area.

-For instance, in backbending it’s possible for tight hip flexors to restrict the movement of the pelvis and in that way create a feeling of compression in the lower back as you move into a backbend.
-Tight gluteals (not necessarily just contracting, but generally overly tight) can also contribute to restricting the movement of the pelvis and potentially reduce space in the low back.
-Over-doing deep backbending even in very “bendy people” can contribute to low back compression.
+For instance, in backbending it’s possible for tight hip flexors to restrict the movement of the pelvis.
+And that can create a feeling of compression in the lower back as you move into a backbend.
+Tight gluteals (not necessarily just contracting, but generally overly tight) can also contribute to restricting the movement of the pelvis.
+And that can reduce space in the low back.
+Overdoing deep backbending, even in very “bendy people”, can contribute to low back compression.
 That compression can be at different depths as well.
-Vertebrae can be shifted out of place or muscles can spasm or go into contraction.
+Vertebrae can shift out of place or muscles can spasm and go into contraction.
 This can happen either as a result of pushing too far on your own or reaching too far with the assistance of a teacher.

 In forward bending it’s possible for tight hip extensors, like the hamstrings, to pull the pelvis into excessive posterior tilt.
 This can set people up to flex their spine more deeply than intended.
 There is some association between flexion of the spine and disc herniations.
-If you have herniations you should, in fact, avoid deep flexion of the spine.
-In addition, with additional force the muscles in the lower back can be injured by being overstretched in this same situation.
+If you have herniations you should avoid deep flexion of the spine.
+In addition, with more force the muscles in the lower back can be injured by being overstretched in this same situation.

-Even in very “bendy people” long, open hamstrings and hypermobile joints can allow the pelvis and spine to move more easily to their detriment.
-Over-doing forward bending then has the potential to cause pain and/or injury in the low back whether the practitioner is on the tighter side or especially bendy.
+Even in very bendy people long, open hamstrings and hypermobile joints can allow the pelvis and spine to move more easily to their detriment.
+Over-doing forward bending has the potential to cause pain and/or injury in the low back whether the practitioner is on the tighter side or especially bendy.

 The lumbar spine allows for a lot of movement in the forward and backward direction, but not so much in the twisting or rotation action.
 When we try to twist at the lumbar spine, the facet joints on the vertebrae bump into each other fairly quickly.
 If twisting is restricted either above, in our thoracic spine, or below, by keeping the pelvis fixed in place, then more force can be directed into the lumbar spine and even into the sacroiliac joints below that.

 If we follow the lumbar spine down the body, we come to the sacrum.
 The sacrum is what we often speak of as a triangular-shaped bone (although it’s really five bones fused together) below the lumbar section of the spine.
-The pain that comes up around the sacrum tends to be at the joints where the sacrum is connected to other bones.
-Probably the one that receives the most attention is the sacroiliac joint, where the sacrum is connected to the ilium on each side of the pelvis.
+The pain that comes up around the sacrum tends to be at the joints where the sacrum connects to other bones.
+Probably the one that receives the most attention is the sacroiliac joint.
+That is where the sacrum connects to the ilium on each side of the pelvis.